Visa policies of Overseas France: Unlimited period

 Nationals of EU and EFTA member states may use their national identity card instead of their passport as a travel document to enter any French territory.
-(Note: A passport may be necessary if not traveling directly from a European country or another French territory.)
+(Note: If not traveling directly from a European country or another French territory, a passport may be necessary to leave or transit other countries.)
 They may also work freely in the parts of Overseas France that are part of the European Union (overseas departments and regions, and Saint Martin), as well as Saint Barthélemy, but those who are not nationals of France need a permit to work in Saint Pierre and Miquelon, New Caledonia, Wallis and Futuna, and French Polynesia.

 Short stays

-For stays of up to 90 days in a 180-day period, visa-free entry is granted to nationals of the following countries and territories (except as otherwise noted):
+For stays of up to 90 days in a 180-day period in all overseas departments and regions, Saint Barthélemy, Saint Martin, and Saint Pierre and Miquelon, and up to 3 months in a 6-month period in New Caledonia, Wallis and Futuna, and French Polynesia, visa-free entry is granted to nationals of the following countries and territories, except as otherwise noted: